fresh Vitamin C Glow Moisturizer Review

 Review

-Highly moisturizing: fresh Vitamin C Glow Moisturizer has a moisturizing rating of 6.9 out of 10.
+According to CreamScan analysis, fresh Vitamin C Glow Moisturizer is highly moisturizing, with a moisturizing rating of 6.0 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
-It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%) and Pentylene Glycol (est. ≈5.0%), and a moderate occlusivity of 3.8 out of 10, mainly due to the high content of Caprylic/Capric Triglyceride (est. ≈3.0%) and Jojoba Esters (est. ≈2.5%).
+It has a low occlusivity of 2.0 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈9.0%), Pentylene Glycol (est. ≈6.0%) and Polyglycerin-3 (est. ≈2.5%).

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-Among others, fresh Vitamin C Glow Moisturizer also contains Copper Gluconate, an ingredient marketed as effective in reducing wrinkles.
-However, the studies supporting the anti-wrinkle claims of Copper Gluconate provide insufficient evidence of its efficacy according to CreamScan Research Evaluation Standards.
-Therefore, this ingredient does not contribute to the anti-wrinkle rating.
+It contains Ascorbyl Tetraisopalmitate and Copper Gluconate, two ingredients often marketed as effective in reducing wrinkles.
+However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.